Chauk: Earthquake

-The 6.8 Mw Myanmar earthquake shook north-central Myanmar on August 24, 2016, with a maximum Mercalli intensity of VI (Strong).
-Four people were killed and several ancient temples were damaged.
+The 6.8 Mw August 2016 Myanmar earthquake shook north-central Myanmar on August 24, with a maximum Mercalli intensity of VI (Strong).
+Four people were killed and several ancient temples sustained damage.

 Economy

-A refinery was built in Chauk for the Chauk-Lonywa oil field that also processes crude oil that comes down a pipeline from Yenangyaung.
+A refinery was built in Chauk for the Chauk-Lonywa oilfield that also processes crude oil that comes down a pipeline from Yenangyaung.
 The Chauk field was still producing natural gas as of 1995.